While buying ready-made foods is more convenient, there’s just more satisfaction with making from scratch — and it’s also easy!

 Breads and Pastries:

 You might think bread is pretty cheap to buy at the supermarket already – and to a certain degree, you would be correct.
-With a loaf of white bread as cheap as 80c a loaf – is it really worth making it at home from scratch?
+With a loaf of white bread as cheap as 80c a loaf – is it really worth making from scratch?
 Well, I think yes.
 But if you need gluten free bread which I’ve seen for up to $7 per loaf at the supermarket – here is where you can make some really significant savings.

 Personally, I like to buy the wholemeal and multi-grain bread mixes and make them up at home in my breadmaker, with reduced yeast (as yeast makes my belly bloat).
 It works out to cost about $1.30 per loaf – and it is always fresh and delicious.
 Plus waking up every morning to the smell of fresh bread is just amazing.
 Breadmakers aren’t much work – I can usually get a loaf of bread on and cooking within a minute!